coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 ### Welcome to the first CodeRefinery hackathon!

-The idea behind this event
-is to bring together people who are working with code and/or data in research, in an informal environment where ideas can be exchanged, expertise shared and real work done!
-Participants are invited to bring their code, datasets or other projects to work on, and discuss and solve any challenges together with other experts.
-Some possible topics that you can bring up in the context of your specific project are:
+The idea behind this event is to bring together people who are working with code and/or data in research, in an informal environment where ideas can be exchanged, expertise shared and real work done!
-- How can I organize my project better?
-- How can I improve my usage of version control and automated testing frameworks?
-- What license should I use for my project?
-- What are some interesting ways I could analyze my dataset?
-- Should I have a data management plan?
-How should it be?
-- I want to teach other members in my research group better software/data management practices.
-How can most efficiently bring them up to speed?

-We will contact the hackathon participants well in advance and ask them to submit project ideas as well as nominate papers for a ReproHack session (more details soon).

-This hackathon will immediately follow after an instructor training workshop at KTH focusing on how to teach CodeRefinery workshops.
-Many participants from that workshop will also attend the hackathon, so we welcome topics related to teaching, such as:
-- Developing a new CodeRefinery (or other) lesson.
+What you can do at the hackathon:
+- Bring your own code or data and get suggestions/help on how to better organize, test, document, and share your code.
+- Participate at a ReproHack where we try to reproduce a nominated paper and learn how to make software papers better reproducible.
+You can nominate your own paper and then you get feedback about how to improve your own work.
-- Improving existing CodeRefinery lessons.
+- Work on new or existing CodeRefinery lessons.
-- How to set up and teach a CodeRefinery workshop.
+- Share your expertise with others and learn many new tricks and tools from others.

+What we will ask you to provide when registering:
+- Nominate two papers for the ReproHack (can be your papers or somebody else's).
+- Suggest at least one project that you would like to work on with others.
-Most importantly, you are invited to bring any topic or problem from your own work.
-If there is a particular problem you would like to discuss and work on during the hackathon, please provide some background information on the problem when you register!
+- If you bring your own code or data where you would like to get expert suggestions, please give us some background information.

 ---